pekwm/pekwm/doc/pekwm_panel.md

 }
 ```

-### Widget: ClientList
+#### Widget: ClientList

-Dispay list of clients on the current workspace together with client
+Dispay a list of clients on the current workspace together with the
-icon if _NET_WM_ICON is set.
+client icon if _NET_WM_ICON is set.

 Widget configuration: